KaliedaRik/Scrawl-canvas/docs/reference/sc-accessibility.md

 + Re-authenticate when a session expires without losing data

 **2.2.1 (A) - [Timing Adjustable](https://www.w3.org/WAI/WCAG22/Understanding/timing-adjustable.html)**
-+ `<canvas>` elements that have animated displays should also include user-accessble controls to halt the animation at will.
++ `<canvas>` elements that have animated displays should also include user-accessble controls to adjust the speed of the animation.

 **2.2.2 (A) - [Pause, Stop, Hide](https://www.w3.org/WAI/WCAG22/Understanding/pause-stop-hide.html)**
 + `<canvas>` elements that have animated displays should also include user-accessble controls to halt/resume the animation at will.
 The user should also be able to hide the `<canvas>` element if they so desire.
 + Websites should pay attention to user preferences - in particular to: `prefers-reduced-motion`.
 Canvas displays and animations should adapt to these user preferences in line with the rest of the web page - in this case to halt any animation if it runs for more than five seconds.

 **2.2.3 (AAA) - [No Timing](https://www.w3.org/WAI/WCAG22/Understanding/no-timing.html)**
-+ `<canvas>` elements that have animated displays should also include user-accessble controls to halt/resume the animation at will.
-The user should also be able to hide the `<canvas>` element if they so desire.
++ This is a page design issue, thus not applicable specifically to `<canvas>` elements.

 **2.2.4 (AAA) - [Interruptions](https://www.w3.org/WAI/WCAG22/Understanding/interruptions.html)**
-+ This is a user session and/or web page concern, thus not applicable specifically to `<canvas>` elements.
++ This is a page design issue, thus not applicable specifically to `<canvas>` elements.

 **2.2.5 (AAA) - [Re-authenticating](https://www.w3.org/WAI/WCAG22/Understanding/re-authenticating.html)**
-+ This is a user session and/or web page concern, thus not applicable specifically to `<canvas>` elements.
++ This is a page design issue, thus not applicable specifically to `<canvas>` elements.
 + `<canvas>` elements should NEVER be used as a replacement for form elements!

 **2.2.6 (AAA) - [Timeouts](https://www.w3.org/WAI/WCAG22/Understanding/timeouts.html)**
-+ This is a user session and/or web page concern, thus not applicable specifically to `<canvas>` elements.
++ This is a page design issue, thus not applicable specifically to `<canvas>` elements.

 #### Managing SC Animations
-TODO
+Each SC generic, Ticker and display animation objects includes an attribute - `anim.maxFrameRate` which can be used to control the speed of that animation.
+By default SC sets the value of this attribute to `60` frames-per-second, but this can be changed at any time using the normal `anim.set()` functionality.
+For an example, see test demo [Canvas-050](../../demo/canvas-050.html).

+All SC animation objects can be started and stopped at any time using the `anim.run()` and `anim.halt()` functions.
+See the following test demos for inspiration:
++ [Canvas-027](../../demo/canvas-027.html) - Video control and manipulation.
++ [Canvas-033](../../demo/canvas-033.html) - User preferences: prefers-color-scheme; prefers-reduced-motion; Javascript disabled.
++ [Canvas-208](../../demo/canvas-208.html) - EnhancedLabel entity - text along a path.
++ [DOM-009](../../demo/dom-009.html) - Stop and restart the main animation loop.
++ [Snippets-006](../../demo/snippets-006.html) - Editable header text colorizer and animation effect snippets.

+SC Ticker animation objects are the only time-based animations in the SC system.
+There is (at this time) no simple way for the dev-user to dilate a Ticker animation (make it run faster or slower) to meet end-user preferences, but there's also nothing to prevent them changing the duration of a Ticker animation at any time.

+SC Tween and Action objects can take temporal-relative String% values for their `.start` and `.duration` attributes, meaning that a Tween can be defined to start `20%` of the Ticker's duration after it starts running, and last for `30%` of its duration.
+This should make the work of dilating a Ticker animation a little easier for the dev-user.

+More information about managing SC animations can be found in the [Animation and Display cycle](sc-animation-systems.html) page of this Runbook.

 ### Content does not cause seizures and physical reactions
 Content that flashes at certain rates or patterns can cause photosensitive reactions, including seizures.
 Flashing content is ideally avoided entirely or only used in a way that does not cause known risks.
 Also animations and moving content can cause discomfort and physical reactions.